philkam/AI_Personality-Prediction-System-Through-CV-Analysis/README.md

 * Only the Human Resource Manager can add a personnel to the Staffing team.
 * The Human Resource personnels determines the questions a candidate should take.
 * The Human Resource personnels sets the weight each question should carry

+#### The Database
+* Student profile
+* Answers given by students
+* Instructor details
+* Question details
+* Answer details which comprises of possible answers and the right answer